 Don't

-to determine why it was sent, what the IRS is requesting, and
+panic!
+The first thing to do is carefully read the notice to determine why it was sent, what the IRS is requesting, and

 what they want you to do.
 It may be nothing of importance; it

 may even be a notice in your favor.
-After reading it you
+After reading it, you

 should bring it to our business accountant.